dean-krueger/cyclus.github.com/source/arche/tutorial_cpp/state_var.rst

 .. note::
     Sometimes you may wish to include numeric values in your state variable definitions, such as a default value or range of possible values.
-Cyclus provides a set of constants that might be of use, see :ref:`constants` for more information.
+Cyclus provides a set of constants that might be of use, see :ref:`documentation on standard constants <constants>` for more information.

 Build and Install the Modified Module
 ---------------------------------------